Chr157i4n/CNC3018/Eletrical/Mainboard.md

 ### Stepperdriver

-The CNC only has 3 Axis an a spindle.
+The CNC only has 3 Axis and a spindle.
 On the mainboard there a 3 slots for stepperdrivers and by default there are 3 A4988

 ### Fans